 World Cup dark horses Croatia are well-stocked with Bundesliga talent, particularly in the attacking areas.
 Andrej Kramaric and Ante Rebic are enjoying fine seasons domestically, while Schalke loanee Marko Pjaca appears to have put the injury troubles which plagued his time at parent club Juventus behind him to make Zlatko Dalic's final 23-man squad alongside DFB Cup final hero Ante Rebic.

-In preliminary squad: Thomas Delaney (Werder Bremen), Yussuf Poulsen (RB Leipzig), Jannik Vestergaard (Gladbach)
+In final squad: Thomas Delaney (Werder Bremen), Yussuf Poulsen (RB Leipzig), Jannik Vestergaard (Gladbach)

 Had been in contention: Emil Berggreen (Mainz), Jacob Bruun Larsen (Stuttgart), Frederik Sörensen (Cologne),